A physicist's guide to explicit summation formulas involving zeros of Bessel functions and related spectral sums: Introduction

 At the same time, spectral sums should not be exclusively associated with the short-time limit.
 For instance, the integral of the heat trace in Eq. (\ref{eq:spectral_HT_exp}) yields the sum of inverse eigenvalues, which also corresponds to the limit $p\to 0$ of Eq. (\ref{eq:spectral_HT}).
 In other words, such spectral sums correspond to the long-time limit.
 For instance, Neuman used the summation formula (\ref{eq:eta_useful4}) involving the zeros of the derivative of Bessel and spherical Bessel functions to derive the long-time asymptotic behavior of the diffusion NMR signal \cite{Neuman74}.
 This analysis was further extended in \cite{Grebenkov07} (see also more detailed discussions in \cite{Grebenkov09,Grebenkov07b}).

 The explicit summation formulas also help simplifying some analytical solutions.
 For instance, the separation of variables for the diffusion equation in a right circular cylinder, $\Omega = \{ \x \in \R^2 ~:~ |\x| < R\} \times (a,b) \subset \R^3$, would naturally lead to double sums over the eigenvalues for an interval $(a,b)$ and the eigenvalues for a disk of radius $R$ (this is also true for a hollow cylinder when the disk is replaced by an annulus).
 In some cases, one of these sums can be calculated explicitly, thus simplifying expressions and speeding up numerical computations (see an example in \cite{Guillot19}).
 The same argument is applicable to rectangles and rectangular cuboids: $(a_1,b_1) \times (a_2,b_2) \times \ldots \times (a_d,b_d) \subset \R^d$.
 For instance, summation formulas were intensively employed to study first-passage times for two particles with reversible target-binding kinetics in a one-dimensional setting, which can be mapped onto diffusion in a rectangle \cite{Grebenkov17}.
-Similar, the statistics of encounters of two independent particles diffusing on an interval can be investigated in this way \cite{LeVot20}.

 Rather than dwelling on mathematical proofs and technicalities, our goal is to provide an intuitive practical guide over powerful analytical tools for evaluating spectral sums that could be accessible to non-experts.
 While many common summation formulas often appearing in applications are summarized, the review does not pretend to be exhaustive.